reowst/sdk/BUILDING.md

 premake5 vs2019
 ```

-* Open the generated `next.sln` solution in Visual Studio (you can just double-click on `next.sln` and Visual Studio should open it).
+* Open the generated `next.sln` solution in Visual Studio (located where you cloned the SDK).
+You can just double-click on `next.sln` and Visual Studio should open it.

 * Under `Build` in the menu bar, click `Build Solution...` (or press `Ctrl-Shift-B`).